-Fall 2018: For ENGL 2337 there is not a significant difference between the traditional and online students who scored proficient or higher on the measured portion of the final assessment.
-This discrepancy was much greater in the 2017-18 academic year when all the categories of measurement for the final paper were compared the traditional students scored 85% proficient or higher while the online students scored 74%.
-Should this stay in because it's not an equal comparison?
+Fall 2019: For ENGL 2337 there is not a significant difference between the traditional and online students who scored proficient or higher on the measured portion of the final assessment.
+The overall scores are significantly higher than the spring scores which is explained above.